mattwright324/youtube-comment-suite/BUILD.md

 if it isn't installed already.

 Open the cloned project folder with your IDE of choice that supports Maven.
-Make sure the IDE and/or project is configured to use JDK8.
+Make sure the workspace and/or project is configured to use JDK8.
 Depending on the IDE, you may need to wait for dependencies to download and things to index.

 To perform a project build, run the `mvn package` command.